flutter-tizen/plugins/packages/in_app_purchase/README.md

 # in_app_purchase_tizen

-The Tizen implementation of [`in_app_purchase`](https://pub.dev/packages/in_app_purchase) based on the Tizen [Samsung Checkout](https://developer.samsung.com/smarttv/develop/guides/samsung-checkout/samsung-checkout.html) API.
+The Tizen implementation of [`in_app_purchase`](https://pub.dev/packages/in_app_purchase) based on the [Samsung Checkout](https://developer.samsung.com/smarttv/develop/guides/samsung-checkout/samsung-checkout.html) API.

 ## Supported devices

-This plugin is supported only on Smart TVs running Tizen 4.0 and above.
+This plugin is only supported on Smart TVs running Tizen 4.0 and above.

 ## Required privileges

-To use this plugin in a Tizen application, you may need to declare the following privileges in your `tizen-manifest.xml` file.
+To use this plugin in a Tizen application, you need to declare the following privileges in your `tizen-manifest.xml` file.

 ```xml
 <privileges>